macarc/PipeScore/src/static/docs.md

   <link rel="icon" href="/images/favicon.ico" />

 ---
+Welcome!
 This page contains information about how to use PipeScore.
 You can search through this page using the `Ctrl-F` keyboard shortcut in your browser.
 It currently isn't very easy to read - in future there will be an introductory video showing the basics here.

 If you can't find what you're looking for, don't hesitate to contact me and ask!